 India is the largest chilli producer in the world.
-Hence, Dried Red Chilli (Whole) is very commonly used in the tropical country.
+Hence, Dried Red Chilli Whole Stemless is very commonly used in the tropical country.
 But did you know that chillies don’t originate from India?
 They were brought to the country by the Portuguese in the 15th century.
 The crazy spice has since found a comfortable bed to grow in India and hence there are many different varieties of chillies in India.
 Let’s learn more about them.

-India produces many varieties of chillies, each having a different spice level and distinct flavor.
+India produces many varieties of red chillies, each having a different spice level and distinct flavor.
 Let’s learn more about some of them here.

 - Kashmiri Red Chilli: As their name suggests, Kashmiri Red Chilli originates from the state of Kashmir.
 Due to its deep red color and low Scoville level, it’s generally used more for its color than its spiciness.